NNL-Keerthana/WebOps_Blockchain/Session_1/README.md

-##Assignment 1 changes have been commited
+#Assignment 1 changes have been committed

 # Session-1-Summer-School